arthur-vilela/PP5-heritage-housing-issues-ml/README.md

 ## 1. Dataset Description *(to be completed after data exploration)*

-Here is a clean, markdown-formatted **Dataset Content** section based on your actual dataset and metadata.
-It's ready to be added to your `README.md` file.

----

 ## Dataset Content

 The dataset is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/housing-prices-data) and contains historical housing data for properties in Ames, Iowa.
 We created a fictitious user story where predictive analytics can be applied in a real project scenario.